Chetanareddy18/AI_Legal_Assistant-/README.md

 │── requirements.txt
 │── README.md

-How to Run the Project
+🛠️ How to Run the Project
 1. Install Dependencies
 pip install -r requirements.txt

 2. Set Environment Variables

-Create .env file:
+Create a .env file in the project root:

 WATSONX_API_KEY=your_key
 PINECONE_API_KEY=your_key